brave/brave-wallet-docs/docs/ethereum/use-cases/adding-evm-compatible-chains.md

 # Adding EVM compatible chains

-Websites can request that alternate chains be added by using:
+Websites can request that alternate chains be added by using the `wallet_addEthereumChain` method.

 ```js
 async function addEthereumChain() {